alcalyn/matomo-plugin-signup/CONTRIBUTING.md

 - php
 - composer
 - MariaDB or MySQL database
+- node (works better on v16 for me)

 Check the minimal version of Matomo this plugin supports in [plugin.json](plugin.json):